Skip to main content

 Overview

-The MoClo system is comprised of three sets of cloning vectors (Level 0, 1, or 2) which can be utilized in three successive assembly steps.
-Before beginning, scientists can insert fragments of DNA containing basic parts (promoters, UTRs, coding sequences, terminators, etc) into individual Level 0 plasmids, or choose from a growing number of libraries containing pre-constructed standardized modules.
-In the first assembly step, compatible Level 0 vectors are directionally assembled into a Level 1 vector creating a single transcriptional unit (Ex: a promoter, 5’UTR, coding region, and terminator).
-Next, up to six Level 1 modules can be similarly assembled into a Level 2 vector, thus forming a functional genetic circuit.
-Flexibility has been built into the Level 2 vectors to allow for additional iterations of Level 1 assembly if necessary.
-Combining multiple Level 2 vectors in the final assembly step permits the creation of more complex constructs constrained only by the ability of E. coli to maintain the final plasmid after transformation.
+In the first assembly step, compatible Level 0 parts are directionally assembled into a Level 1 vector creating a single transcriptional unit (for example, a promoter, a 5'UTR, a signal peptide, a protein-coding gene, and a terminator, as in Figure 1).
+Next, up to six Level 1 modules can be assembled into a Level 2 vector, forming a functional genetic circuit.
+Level 2 vectors are often designed with flexibility to allow for additional iterations of assembly.
+Combining multiple Level 2 vectors permits the creation of even more complex constructs constrained only by the ability of E. coli to maintain the final plasmid after transformation.

 MoClo Plasmid Kits Available from Addgene